Perennials/logging-node/README.md

    first time some data is written in a deferred record.
 After the first write the session and the record will be created on the disk.

-These classes expose mostly the same API as their underlying file classes should be able to replace them without changing the logic.
+These classes expose mostly the same API as their underlying file classes and should be able to replace them without changing the logic.
 But the opposite may not be always possible - since the file sessions and records rely on a callback to notify the user when the resources are actually ready for use.
 If